Crystallography, Group Cohomology, and Lieb-Schultz-Mattis Constraints: Structure theorems for cohomology of crystallographic groups

 We see that all the generators and relations match our analysis from the LHS spectral sequence.
 In particular, there are indeed five generators in total, with $A_c,A_m,B_\alpha,B_\beta,C_\gamma$ \footnote{In Ref.~\cite{10.21468/SciPostPhys.13.3.066}, they are denoted as $A_c,A_s,B_{c^2},B_{c(x+y)},C_{c^2(x+y)}$, respectively.
 Here we follow the naming convention of 3D space groups in Sec.~\ref{subsec:3D}.} descending to $A_c,A_m,B_\alpha,\omega_{11},\widetilde{\omega_{12}}$ .
 The relations all match our analysis of the LHS spectral sequence, even though we cannot fix their explicit form solely from this analysis.
 Also, we see how a degree-3 generator of the mod-2 cohomology ring of wallpaper groups can appear.

 According to the analysis of all 17 wallpaper groups in Ref.~\cite{10.21468/SciPostPhys.13.3.066}, it turns out that $p4g$ is the \emph{only} wallpaper group which has a degree-3 generator, while other wallpaper groups have at most degree-2 generators.
+We note that the group $p4g$ is a subgroup of the 3D space group \hyperref[subsub:sg100]{No. 100 ($P4bm$)} upon removing the generator $T_z$; furthermore, the mod-2 cohomology ring of $p4g$ is isomorphic to that of \hyperref[subsub:sg100]{No. 100} upon removing the generator $A_z$.